elifesciences/builder/docs/projects.md

 A cut-down version of a project file is available in `./projects/example.yaml` that can be used as a template for creating new project files.

+Another cut-down version is `./projects/continuum.yaml`, which is used in our testing infrastructure on an isolated AWS account.

 ## project file structure

 At the top of a project file are the defaults for all projects *in that file*.